Learn Aperture Priority Mode

 When you are shooting something close, your depth of field is more shallow than if you shoot something at a distance.

-For example, if shoot at f2.8 with a 50mm lens and focus on a subject 3 feet / 1 metre away, your DoF is only about an inch / 2cm.
+For example, if you shoot at f/2.8 with a 50mm lens and focus on a subject 3 feet / 1 metre away, your DoF is only about an inch / 2cm.
 If your subject is 10 feet /3 metres away, the same setting will get you a DoF of about 2 feet / 0.6m.

 Here is what I shot with my subject (a mannequin) 3′ / 1m from the camera.
 The background was another 5′ / 1.5m behind the face of the mannequin.
 I shot on a tripod so that I could use the same basic lighting (overhead fluorescent tubes) which caused my last image to be shot at f/16 and 8 seconds.